mie-lab/3d-landuse-planning/README.md

     python main.py perform-regulatory-analysis
     ```

+In addition to storing n-quad data in the KG, it is also stored in the `output/` and `output/analysis` directory.
 ## Paper Results Reproducibility Workflow:

 The workflow consists of subprocesses executed via `main.py`.
 Follow these steps to reproduce the 3D landuse planning paper tables and figures.
 -  In addition to the input data upload, [download](https://doi.org/10.5281/zenodo.14646814) the output data generated by the full workflow and place it in the `data_submission/output/` folder.
+Note that setting up the blazegraph with all necessary data can take some time up to an hour.

 1. **Setup Blazegraph Namespaces:**
    ```